Contact Us . well send you the answers as soon as possible .

 I haven’t used a dry suit before.
 Do I need to take a specialisation course?

 If you don’t have dry suit experience we will give you a short explanation of how to use a dry suit.
 After a practice dive, you can enjoy diving with a dive suit for the second dive.
-You don’t need to have taken a specialised course for this.
+You don’t need to have taken a specialized course for this. or you can do PADI Dry suit specialty course.

 I have not dived in the last 2 years.
 I would like to do a refresher course.
 How much does this cost?